Mutations

 • Fine streamers and trailers can be longer.

-• If your elnin has a fae tail type then the winglets at the tail base can be larger than winglets present in other areas, just keep them reasonably proportioned to the tail itself.
+• If your elnin has a subtype tail type (Flare, Bulb, or Whip), then the winglets at the tail base can be larger than winglets present in other areas.
+Just keep these winglets reasonably proportioned to the tail itself.

 • What can affect winglets?